 The purchase of the Company's securities involves a high degree of risk and should be undertaken only by investors whose financial resources are sufficient to enable them to assume such risks.
 The Company's securities should not be purchased by persons who cannot afford the possibility of the loss of their entire investment.
 Furthermore, an investment in the Company's securities should not constitute a major portion of an investor's portfolio.

 PROPOSED TRANSACTIONS

-At the present time, there are no proposed transactions that are required to be disclosed.
+There are no proposed transactions that are required to be disclosed.

 APPROVAL